AbePralle/FGB/README.md

 - During its original development, FGB was essentially a single folder containing hundreds of files.
 Because of this, each tool typically expects its data files to be in the same folder as the tool itself.
 - This project has now been reorganized to cleanly separate original assets, converted data, and source code into separate folders.
 - As such data files will generally need to be moved into each tool folder as inputs and the results moved back to the appropriate location if the editors are used.
-- Ideally at some point Abe Pralle or a contributer will update the editor projects to be in a modern Visual Studio format and adjust the input and output locations to utilize the current folder structure.
+- Ideally at some point Abe Pralle or a contributor will update the editor projects to be in a modern Visual Studio format and adjust the input and output locations to utilize the current folder structure.

 ### LevelEditor